 Create a business plan

 A business plan for your passion is the compass to success.
-It is the bigger picture of your muse.
+It is the bigger picture of your passions.
 A plan can help you determine your mission, vision, target audience, service, competition, and monetization tactics.
 Every time you’ll feel lost, you’ll turn to it for help.

 You can write down short-term and long-term steps, or whether you want to pursue a freelancing career or build a business from scratch.
-Even if you’re going to do freelancing, you might need to create a site to promote your services or specific actions to outrank your competition and reach your target audience.

 Whether you want to build a business or not, remember, you’re monetizing your passion.
 And that probably means you’ll have to follow a business leader’s mindset anyway.